pjrios/planner-from-start/WINDOWS_SETUP.md

 ## 13. Next Steps

-With the environment ready, proceed to:
+With the environment ready:
-1. Implement or update `backend/ingest_service.py` with file upload routes.
+1. Open <http://localhost:8000> to access the web interface for uploads and search.
-2. Configure chunking/embedding modules to read `.env` settings.
+2. Inspect `backend/app.py` if you want to customize API behaviour or add new endpoints.
-3. Begin ingesting class plans and verifying retrieval workflows.
+3. Begin ingesting class plans and verifying retrieval workflows using either the UI or the REST endpoints.

 Keep this guide alongside the repository for future reference and onboarding.